 Pack for a Purpose provides travelers with the current information they need to take requested supplies for community-based projects around the globe.
-When you take your selected supplies you can drop them at your accommodation knowing they will be delivered directly to the project.
+When you take your selected supplies you can drop them at your accommodation or with your tour company knowing they will be delivered directly to the project.

 When you Pack for a Purpose, please take only the specific items requested by the community-based projects.
 The lists have been well-researched and unrequested items, even with the best of intentions, are largely inappropriate for the communities and are likely to have few short-term and no long-term benefits.